How to use blockchain to improve passenger experience?

-Blockchain is a fascinating, modern and impactful technology that we started hearing about in the recent years.
+Blockchain is a fascinating, new and impactful technology that we started hearing about in recent years.
 What is it?
-People usually associate blockchain technology with cryptocurrencies like bitcoin, that provide a way of transferring money anonymously without an intermediary.
+People usually associate blockchain technology with cryptocurrencies like bitcoin, which provides a way of transferring money anonymously without an intermediary.
 At its core, blockchain is a ledger that securely records transactions across a network of participants (a decentralized database).

-Google is the first companies who pioneered distributed architecture when creating the MapReduce in 2004.
-This algorithm enabled them to handle large number of queries of large and complex data sets named Big Data.
+Google is the first company that pioneered distributed architecture when creating MapReduce in 2004.
+This algorithm enabled them to handle a large number of queries of large and complex data sets named Big Data.

 This blockchain tech is quickly emerging as a key technology for future exploration among airports and airlines across the world, thus gaining the most research attention this year.
 This decentralized database can provide many benefits – passenger identification, billing, ticketing, asset tracking and managing frequent flyers programmes.